OWASP/secure-coding-practices-quick-reference-guide/zh/cn/README.md

 There is a dependency on having a *tex installed that will provide pdflatex for the PDF output.
 For example with MacOS the command `brew install basictex` can be used.
+Also make sure font 'Songti SC Light' is installed when creating the PDF and eBook.

 [issues]: https://github.com/OWASP/www-project-secure-coding-practices-quick-reference-guide/issues/new